DanielSSilva/danielssilva.github.io/_posts/2019-09-09-MODIFY-FILE-encountered-operating-system-error-31(A-device-attached-to-the-system-is-not-functioning.)-while-attempting-to-expand-the-physical-file.md

 I use a Mac as my development machine.
 As you might or might not now, SQL Server is not available for macOS.
 Instead, you need to use docker and have a container to hold your instance.
 The whole Docker world is new to me, and every day I'm learning more and more things about it.

-Recently I was testing my backup/restore procedure and I this weird error:
+Recently I was testing my backup/restore procedure and I had this weird error:

 `MODIFY FILE encountered operating system error 31(A device attached to the system is not functioning.) while attempting to expand the physical file '/var/opt/mssql/data/myDatabase.mdf'.`